 It's easy to assume that healthy foods promise nothing but healthful benefits to your body.
-But as cardiologist, heart surgeon, and autoimmune disease expert Steven Gundry points out, this isn't always the case.
-Sometimes it's the nutrient-packed items that are causing the most digestive trouble.
-Gundry, who explores this in his new book The Plant Paradox: The Hidden Dangers of "Healthy" Foods That Cause Disease and Weight Gain, recently explained in Mindbodygreen how one plant protein in particular could cause problems in the gut and derail healthy eating habits.
+But as cardiologist and autoimmune disease expert Steven Gundry points out, this isn't always the case.
+Sometimes it's the nutrient-packed items that are causing the most digestive and bloating trouble.
+Gundry, who explores this in his new book The Plant Paradox: The Hidden Dangers of "Healthy" Foods That Cause Disease and Weight Gain, recently explained to Mindbodygreen how one plant protein, in particular, could cause problems in the gut and derail healthy eating habits.

 So where exactly are lectins hiding out?
-In foods we consider to be more or less healthy, not harmful: tomatoes, eggplants (nightshade vegetables are full of lectins), cashews, beans, and whole grain breads.
+In foods, we consider being more or less healthy: tomatoes, eggplants (nightshade vegetables are full of lectins), cashews, beans, and whole-grain bread.
 If indigestion and inflammation are problems, reducing your intake of the above could help sort out your stomach.
-If you're looking for to overhaul your diet, cutting these lectin-carrying items from your eating plan could prove to be a good start.

 Shop these kitchen essentials to kickstart your healthy eating plan.